6-day cycle tour module in the Indian Himalayas from Shimla to Dharamshala

 Requirements

-For passionate cyclists and mountain bikers who love to get to know the country and its people by bike and want to spend a sporty holiday.
+For passionate cyclists and mountain bikers who love to get to know the country and its people by bike and want to get their money’s worth in sport.

 A great deal of flexibility, curiosity and open-mindedness is required.

-Information about our bicycle tours in the Himalaya region
+Information about our bike tours in the Himalayan region

-On all our bike tours we have at least one (for larger groups of 6 participants two) mountain bike guide and mechanics with us, who take care of our guests and their bicycles.
+On all our bike tours we have at least one (for larger groups of 6 participants two) mountain bike guides/bicycle mechanics with us, who take care of our guests and their bicycles.

 In addition, there is a local team consisting of a chef, helpers, drivers.